 Front office / back office integrations set my teeth on edge.
 For anyone that has spent a significant amount of time working on them, you know that they often elicit fear from those involved.

-We were recently asked to split a client’s Salesforce.com Org into three separate Orgs and migrate/improve the associated business processes and data into the appropriate new Org.
+We were recently asked to split a client’s Salesforce.com Org into three separate Orgs, and then migrate/improve the associated business processes and data into the appropriate new Org.
+Read how we did this in our look at how to migrate attachments from one Salesforce Org to another.

 Nucleus Research recently completed a technology value matrix for CRM applications.
 This matrix utilizes overall application functionality and usability to rate CRM applications.